PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 ## Webpack
 webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser.

-webpack is like a gospel to the web developers.
 For a long time, web developers need to worry about backward compatibility or how to support different versions of browsers. webpack can help to transpile the Javascript files to the version where a browser can take.
 The developers don't need to implement version specific code anymore.
 It can also help to minify and uglify Javascript files.
 In a nutshell, webpack helps to manage all of your assets (.js, .css, .gif, .sass, etc) so you don't have to.